intyale2/CaptureBate/README.md

 Encoding
 ===========

-The streams i get with livestreamer is h264 video and aac audio, so doesn't seem to be any need for converting, but you might get different.
+The streams I get with livestreamer is h264 video and aac audio, so doesn't seem to be any need for converting, but you might get different.